 - b.
 For bare metal surfaces, clean with a clean cloth (C-516) moistened with toluene (C-306).
-Dry the surfaces with a clean cloth (C-516) before the toluene evaporates. - 2.
-Apply the pressure-sensitive (adhesivebacked) decal to the bonding surface as follows: - Apply the decal at temperatures above 60°F (16°C) for best results.
-Otherwise, first apply solvent (refer to the manufacturer's instructions) or isopropyl alcohol (C-385) to the decal. - b.
-Remove the adhesive protection from one edge of the decal with a quick smooth movement.
+Dry the surfaces with a clean cloth (C-516) before the toluene evaporates. - Apply the pressure-sensitive (adhesivebacked) decal to the bonding surface as follows: - Apply the decal at temperatures above 60°F (16°C) for best results.
+Otherwise, first apply solvent (refer to the manufacturer's instructions) or isopropyl alcohol (C-385) to the decal. - Remove the adhesive protection from one edge of the decal with a quick smooth movement.

-[•] COPYRIGHT © 2013 BY EAGLE COPTERS LTD • THIS DOCUMENT IS PRIVATE AND CONFIDENTIAL AND IS SUPPLIED ON THE EXPRESS CONDITION THAT IT IS NOT TO BE USED FOR ANY PURPOSE OR COPIED OR COMMUNICATED TO ANY OTHER PERSON WITHOUT WRITTEN PERMISSION FROM DART AEROSPACE LTD.
+THIS DOCUMENT IS PRIVATE AND CONFIDENTIAL AND IS SUPPLIED ON THE EXPRESS CONDITION THAT IT IS NOT TO BE USED FOR ANY PURPOSE OR COPIED OR COMMUNICATED TO ANY OTHER PERSON WITHOUT WRITTEN PERMISSION FROM DART AEROSPACE LTD.

-d.
+- c.
+Carefully align the decal in the correct position. - d.
 Put the peeled edge of the decal on the edge of the bonding surface and apply firm pressure with your finger along the same edge.